celestiaorg/nmt/spec/nmt.md

 # NMT Library

-## NMT initialization and configuration
+## NMT Initialization and Configuration

 An NMT can be constructed using the `New` function.
 ```go